Osteoarthritis of the hip

 The main aim of physiotherapy is to restore strength and function to the hip.
 Treatment will be based on active rehabilitation, focusing on strength and flexibility.

 Your physiotherapist will create an individual exercise programme to address your individual needs.
-We have included some gentle exercises for you, please see below.

 You may be given the option to attend an exercise class.